coderstudio-training/terraform-courselab/labs/typescript/README.md

 ansible-playbook -i localhost, ansible/playbook.yml
 ```

-This playbook will:
+This will:
 - Ensure Docker and k3s are installed
-- Build the Docker images for frontend and backend
+- Build Docker images for frontend and backend
 - Apply the Terraform configuration
 - Initialize the PostgreSQL database